Frequently Asked Questions

 Also see: OGA Practicum and Coaching

-How can I be a part of the RLCM professional team (tutoring and formal practicum with a discount)?
+How can I be a part of the RLCC professional team (tutoring and formal practicum with a discount)?

 The ‘discounted practicum’ will apply only after tutor has completed BOTH Classroom Educator and Associate courses.
 You will receive 5 out of 10 formal observations (Lessons – 1,3,5,6,7) at no cost to practitioner.
 Further, as a member of RLCM tutoring team, your tutoring time will be reimbursed.